fsprojects/Avalonia.FuncUI/src/docs/guides/Basic-Template.md

             desktopLifetime.MainWindow <- MainWindow()
         | _ -> ()
 ```
 This class is the equivalent of `App.xaml` and `App.xaml.cs` in Avalonia here we override the the `Initialize()` method to load the default styles that come from Avalonia, try switching `BaseDark.xaml` to `BaseLight.xaml` to use the light theme on your application, here you may also load your custom styles.
-For more information on that please check the [Full Template](./Full-Template.html#styles).
+For more information on that please check the [Full Template].

 the `OnFrameworkInitializationCompleted()` method is overridden to set our MainWindow class the application's `MainWindow`